consbio/databasin-arcgis-geoprocessing-tools/docs/tabulate.rst

 * area and pixel count of classes of a continuous raster or raster attribute inside area of interest
 * statistics of raster or continuous attribute inside area of interest.
 Valid statistics are: MIN, MAX, SUM, MEAN, STD (standard deviation).

-    Can include these statistics if precise method is used and area of interest is a polygon:

-    * WEIGHTED_MIN: min of original pixel values * proportion overlap per pixel
-    * WEIGHTED_MAX: max of original pixel values * proportion overlap per pixel
-    * WEIGHTED_SUM: sum of original pixel values * proportion overlap per pixel
-    * WEIGHTED_MEAN: mean of original pixel values * proportion overlap per pixel
-    * WEIGHTED_STD: standard deviation of original pixel values * proportion overlap per pixel

-    Can include WEIGHTED_MEAN (sum of original pixel values * proportion of area of interest in each pixel) if precise method is used and area of interest is a line.
+    Note: If the precise method is used, MEAN is weighted by the proportion of each pixel occupied by the area of interest if it is a polygon, or by the proportional length if area of interset is a line.

 Inputs